Surah 112

 Next Page

-[1] The consistent testimony of Al-Kitab is that there is only one God.
-The Taurat declares, “Hear, O Israel: Allah is our God; Allah is one” (Deut.
+3. 112:1 the one and only, The consistent testimony of Al-Kitab is that there is only one God.
+The Taurat declares, “Hear, O Israel: YAHWEH is our God; YAHWEH is one” (Deut.
 6:4).
-The Holy Injil teaches the same thing, “Hear, O Israel, Allah our God, Allah is one” (Mark 12:29).
+The Holy Injil teaches the same thing, “Hear, O Israel, the LORD our God, the LORD is one” (Mark 12:29). ↩︎

-[2] Allah has no physical sons or daughters.
+4. 112:3 God has no physical sons or daughters.
 He is not anyone’s “father” physically.
-Al-Kitab rightly refers to Allah as “Father” in both the Taurat and Injil, but this must be understood in a figurative, spiritual sense, not a physical sense.
+Al-Kitab rightly refers to God as “Father” in both the Taurat and Injil, but this must be understood in a figurative, spiritual sense, not a physical sense.
 The Quran also uses “father” in a figurative sense.
 For example, in Surah 111 there is the case of a man who is figuratively called “father of flame” (Abu Lahab).
-More about the phrase “children of Allah” can be found in the study course “The Way of Truth”, lesson 12.
+More about the phrase “children of God” can be found in the study course “The Way of Truth”, lesson 12. ↩︎